 Losing consciousness while meditating is a very nuanced experience.
 It can mean that upon returning to ordinary consciousness after meditation we have no recollection of the time spent in meditation.
 Alternatively, it can simply mean that during a high state of inner awareness, we were not conscious of our body or surroundings.

 In the first case, we can’t really call it meditation.
 In classes I teach on meditation I will say to students “If you don’t know where you went during meditation, you didn’t go ‘there’!”
 (Meaning you didn’t achieve a true state of meditation.)

 Losing consciousness during meditation can be described as a series of semi-conscious states including trance states.
 My statement to meditation students is simple and helpful to most beginning meditation students but, in fact, senior meditators can experience more nuanced states.

 Dhyana, or true meditation, is a state of higher awareness during which we feel more alive and more aware than we can ever be during ordinary, waking consciousness.
 While in such states we might lose touch with time or the body or our surroundings; we never lose consciousness as such.

 If you feel sleepiness coming over you, open your eyes and then squeeze them shut and open repeatedly.
-If necessary stand and stretch.
-Be sure that before meditation you have had sufficient “hydration” (water drinking) and I recommend some yoga stretches before sitting.
+If necessary, stand and stretch.
+Be sure that before meditation you have had sufficient “hydration” (water-drinking) and I recommend doing some yoga stretches before sitting.
 Paramhansa Yogananda taught a series of movements with tension and relaxation (“tension” or Energization Exercises) that are excellent preparations for meditation.

-Lastly, sometimes these falling asleep type experiences are a passing phase in our lives of meditation.
+Lastly, sometimes these falling asleep-type experiences are a passing phase in our lives of meditation.
 But no matter the cause or circumstances, this habit is one you want to avoid and end as soon as possible.
-OK?

 Blessings and Light!